 18. Hunting – (In Dhorpatan)

 Dhorpatan hunting reserve is the only legal park to hunt in Nepal.
 The hunting is strictly controlled and you need permission from the Department of National Park & Wildlife conservation of Nepal to hunt here.
 Also, you should come here for hunting in the selected season of the year because of the limitation.

 The main habitat of this reserve is Blue Sheep though you can see animals like Leopard, Ghoral, Barking Deer, Wild Boar, Languor to name a few.
 The hunting is not limited to only animals; you can see some serious views of mountains like Dhaulagiri range, Annapurna, Fishtail & Manaslu Himal & get to explore mixed ethnicity of Magar, Thakali, Brahmin, Chettri, Sugar and other.

 Dhorpatan Hunting Reserve was established in 1987 & covers area of 1325 sq. km.
 It is combined with Rukum, Myagdi & Baglung District.
 This was hunting place for past royal kings and queens and now many Nepali and foreigners come here to kill their hunting hunger.
 You can camp within the permitted area of the forest for nearly two weeks and hunt.

 19. Bird Watching

 High altitude houses different species of birds if you want to explore.
-You can go to Chitwan or Bardiya National Park to watch variety of birds.
-Most popular, which is also the national bird of Nepal Lophophorous (Impeyen Pheasant), known as Danphe in Nepal can be seen in High Himalayas of Nepal.
-For short trip Chitwan is the best choice and for a day tour, you can go to Nagarjun, Godavari or Pulchowki.
+You can go to Chitwan or Bardiya National Park to watch a variety of birds.
+Most popular, which is also the national bird of Nepal Lophophorous (Impey Pheasant), known as Danphe in Nepal can be seen in High Himalayas of Nepal.
+For a short trip, Chitwan is the best choice and for a day tour, you can go to Nagarjuna, Godavari or Pulchowki.